aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++
-Running this function will set all formatting to :math:`\text{\LaTeX}`.
+Running this function will set all formatting to :math:`\textrm{\LaTeX}`.
 This function has no input or output.

 Syntax
 ++++++

 .. code-block:: matlab

-    setLaTex;
+    setLaTeX;